dusty-nv/jetson-inference/README.md

 Please be patient whilst we build our DIGITS server to retrain the network and watch this space.

+- [x] imagenet-camera updated to use webcam
+- [ ] detectnet-camera updated to use webcamera
+- [ ] parametrize requested USB resolution (Dafault fixed at 1280 x 720)
+- [ ] update training data (military images)
+- [ ] update GUI to run in window and toggle to fullscreen (fill screen)

 ## Building from Source
 Provided along with this repo are TensorRT-enabled examples of running Googlenet/Alexnet on live camera feed for image recognition, and pedestrian detection networks with localization capabilities (i.e. that provide bounding boxes).